GHSVS-de/mod_downloadaccordionghsvs/README.md

 # mod_downloadaccordionghsvs.

 Joomla site module.
-Display cards with head image, headline, text, download link.
+Display accordion with head image, headline, text, download links (with image preview).

-- Don't expect too much.
-It is designed for one indiviual Joomla 3 site.
-Not for the world.
+- **Do not expect anything!
+It is designed for one indiviual Joomla 3 site with outdated BS3.
+Not for the world!!**

 # My personal build procedure (WSL 1, Debian, Win 10)